 Native to tropical America, mostly Mexico.
 Showy summer- and fall-blooming plants, open and branching in habit, with bright green divided leaves and daisylike flowers in many colors and forms (single, double, crested, and frilled).
 Heights vary from 2 1/2 to 8 ft.

 Perennial from tuberous roots.
 Grows as a perennial in Zones 4–9, 14–24.
 Where winters are cold, dig and store as for dahlias.
-To 2–2 1/2 ft. tall, 1 1/2 ft. wide, with coarsely cut foliage.
+Grows to 2–2 1/2 ft. tall, 1 1/2 ft. wide, with coarsely cut foliage.

 Blooms in late summer and fall, with deep brownish red, nearly 2-in.-wide flowers with a strong perfume of chocolate (some people detect a hint of vanilla as well).
 Attractive companion for silvery-foliaged plants.

 Provide well-drained soil.
-Winter mulch is prudent in all but mildest regions (where plant tends to be rather short lived).
+Winter mulch is prudent in all but the mildest regions (where plant tends to be rather short-lived).

 Hybrid between Buddleja davidii and another Asian species.
 Deciduous (but retains its leaves ...

 From Japan.
 Grows to 10–20 ft. tall and slightly wider, with 2 1/2-in., spiny-edged, glossy gree...